You can choose the speed of learning

 I started with SuperMemo 70 days ago (your French plus some words added by me; total 1000 words).
 In the first weeks I made a lot of mistakes so my measured forgetting index was 20%.
 Although I make very few mistakes now during repetitions the forgetting index decreases very slowly.
 Is this normal?

 The measured forgetting index includes the record of all repetitions made since you started learning.
 That is why it changes at an ever decreasing rate.
-If your performance is good and you would like to more accurately check your current forgetting index, you might reset the forgetting index measurements with File : Reset : Forgetting index record.
+If your performance is good and you would like to more accurately check your current forgetting index, you might reset the forgetting index measurements with File : Tools : Reset parameters : Forgetting index record.
 It will not affect the learning process per se